 When people say they feeling nothing, have a completely numb feeling in their bodies, they are in the stage of shock.
 Panic may be present with this stage of grief, either preceding or following the feeling of numbness.
 A person may have difficulty concentrating or expressing themselves to another during the stage of shock.

 However, when people altogether refuse to grieve, they are in denial, another stage of grief.
+Denial helps us survive the loss.
 Grief is a painful process; many people try to put it off, at least temporarily before dealing with it.
 Often, phrases such as, “ I don’t care anyway,” or, “She was never there for me anyway” are heard.
 Without addressing this stage of grief, a person can become stuck in this stage, making it hard for a person to move on to a healthier stage of life.

 When a person begins to reflect and look back on what may have caused a divorce or what may have hurt someone, feelings of guilt begins to surface.
 Thoughts in this stage of grief are often phrased with, “If only I…”

 A feeling that is often most present and associated with the grief process is anger.
+Anger is a necessary stage of the healing process.
 This stage follows after a divorce or separation.
 Often, blame is placed on a partner for initiating divorce or for breaking up a family or the ideal home.
 Anger can be self-inflicted, often towards oneself for the incapacity to prevent the divorce.
+Be willing to feel your anger, even thought may seem endless.

 Nevertheless, a more positive stage of grief comes in the form of hope.
 Hope is an essential part of the resolution process, a part that indicates optimism for the future, putting the worst behind you, and starting fresh.

 Finally, with acceptance, the final stage of grief, one may be surprised to still have feelings of sadness, but it is shared with acceptance that there is no going back.
 In this stage, acceptance does not contradict the pain of the experience nor the joy or past experiences.
 But rather, one becomes complacent in the moment, and accepts the present as the only alternative.
-With this stage, a person is ready to face the future.
+With this stage, a person is ready to face the future and be willing to learn to live with it.

 Though these stages may be become present with a divorce or separation, it is key to remember that if you become stuck in any stage, you may need the help if a professional to move on or to help recover from your experience.